 Wednesday, July 14, 2021

 In the 1880′s Frenchman, Alexandre Marnier-Lapostolle came up with this cognac concoction.
 Today, it's used in a long list of drinks which includes Cosmopolitan, Margarita, Sidecar, Dirty Harry, Grand Mimosa, B-52, and a wide variety of smash cocktails.

 Yea, it's the middle of July and it's hot!
 So why not use this to your advantage by celebrating with Hemingway's favorite Cuban cocktail?
 With only three ingredients, the original is pretty simple to make, mix rum, lime and sugar and serve over ice.
 We suggest that you head out to a nice air conditioned bar and let someone else do the work while you sit back and enjoy.

 Produced in the its namesake region of Mexico, tequila is made from the blue agave plant.
 There are a number of different categories of tequila which include:

-Joven, an unaged golden tequila flavoured with either sugar syrup or caramel.
+Joven: unaged golden tequila flavored with either sugar syrup or caramel.

-Anejo, aged between on and three years in oak barrels.
+Anejo: aged between one and three years in oak barrels.